d2l-ai/d2l-en/chapter_preface/index.md

 In case you encounter any problems, please consult :ref:`chap_installation` to update your code and runtime environment.

-Here is a list of dependencies in our PyTorch implementation.
+Below lists dependencies in our PyTorch implementation.
 :end_tab:

 :begin_tab:`tensorflow`